 What’s your emergency?

-For some reason, a lot of people overlook that the thermostat says 'emergency,' not 'supplemental,' and think that when it gets cold outside they have to switch over to emergency heat.
-Now, here's the kicker.
-Evidently they have good reason to think that, because in both of the cases I've heard about recently, their HVAC company told them to switch over when it's 'in the thirties' in one case and 'below freezing' in the other.
+For some reason, a lot of people overlook that the thermostat says “emergency” (EM HEAT on the Honeywell thermostat shown* here) not “supplemental,” and think that when it gets cold outside they have to switch over to emergency heat.
+Now, here’s the kicker.
+Evidently they have good reason to think that, because in both of the cases I’ve heard about recently, their HVAC company told them to switch over when the outdoor temperature is “in the thirties” in one case and “below freezing” in the other.

 How are people supposed to learn the correct way to use their thermostat for a heat pump when they’re getting such bad advice from the person who’s supposed to know!?
 If you switch to emergency heat, you’re going to pay a lot more, perhaps hundreds of dollars more, to heat your house.